edgarfinn/Express.js/README.md

 })
 ```

-In the above example, any stylesheets within the public folder will still be read also, so long as they are called / linked in the ```about.html``` file. **HOWEVER**, this means that about/index.html and home/index.html both need to share the SAME supporting files (ie index.css and any supporting JS files).
-In many cases it is better to separate out different endpoint requests within multiple incidences of ```express.static```, and create a separate directory for all supporting files like so:
+In the above example, any stylesheets within the public folder will still be read also, so long as they are called / linked in the ```about.html``` file. **HOWEVER**, in some cases you may wish to separate out different endpoint requests within multiple incidences of ```express.static```, and create a separate directory for all supporting files like so:

 ** Your app file structure: **